MicrosoftDocs/azure-stack-docs/azure-stack/asdk/asdk-deploy-powershell.md

 ## Perform post-deployment configurations
 After installing the ASDK, there are a few recommended post-installation checks and configuration changes that should be made.
-You can validate your installation was installed successfully using the test-AzureStack cmdlet, and install Azure Stack PowerShell and GitHub tools.
+Validate your installation was installed successfully by using the test-AzureStack cmdlet, then install Azure Stack PowerShell and GitHub tools.

-You should also reset the password expiration policy to make sure that the password for the ASDK host doesn't expire before your evaluation period ends.
+We recommend you reset the password expiration policy to make sure that the password for the ASDK host doesn't expire before your evaluation period ends.

 > [!NOTE]
 > Optionally, you can also configure [Azure Stack telemetry settings](asdk-telemetry.md#enable-or-disable-telemetry-after-deployment) *after* installing the ASDK.